d2718/grel/README.md

     request (and then display the response properly).

   * A bunch of command-mode functionality needs to be implemented, like scrolling the various panes and resizing the roster window.
+(Some of this is done; some isn't.)

 I am happy to entertain feature requests, but simplicity is a goal.